Magnetism in Gemstones

 Yellow HPHT Synthetic Diamond

 When colorless, all diamond imitations are inert (diamagnetic), with the notable exception of GGG, which picks up as a result of strong paramagnetism.
 The pick-up response of colorless GGG (and colored GGG) quickly identifies it.
-No other colorless gems, except some synthetic Diamonds, show such a magnetic response (due to ferromagnetism).
+No other colorless gems show such a magnetic response except some synthetic Diamonds, which can be ferromagnetic.
 Other than GGG, magnetic testing cannot be used to distinguish natural colorless Diamonds from colorless imitations.